GAYATRI-SIVANI-SUSARLA/Data_Profeesional_Survey_Dashboard_PowerBI_Project/README.md

 ### Key findings
 - Data Scientist salary is higher than all other data-related jobs followed by data engineer
-- My data analyst's like Python programming language
+- The Data Analyst like the Python programming language
 - Only 6.98% of professionals felt very difficult, and 24.76% felt difficult to crack data- related jobs
 - More than 315 professionals out of 630 are happy with their work-life balance